 - Fellowship in High Precision Radiotherapy

-- Fellowship in Gynaecologic Oncology

-- Fellowship in Gastrointestinal Oncology
+- Fellowship in Gastrointestinal Oncology (Surgical)

-- Fellowship in Aphaeresis Medicine

-- Fellowship In Oncoanaesthesiology
+- Fellowship In Onco-anaesthesiology

 - Fellowship In Hemat-Oncology And BMT

+- Fellowship In Hematopathology

+- Fellowship In Solid Tumor Oncopathology

+- Fellowship In Molecular Pathology

-- Fellowship in Solid Tumour Oncology
+- Fellowship in Solid Tumour Oncology (Medical)

+- Fellowship in Breast Oncology (Surgical)

+- Fellowship in Psycho-Oncology

+- Fellowship in Oncology Social Work

 - Fellowship In Oncology Nutrition

 - Fellowship In Clinical Research

-1.0 Malabar Cancer Centre, Thalassery
+1.0 MALABAR CANCER CENTRE, THALASSERY

-Malabar Cancer Centre Post Graduate Institute of Oncology Sciences and Research, Thalassery (MCC-PGIOSR) is an autonomous institution under Health and Family Welfare Department, Government of Kerala, started with an aim to establish a comprehensive cancer centre, providing the much-required oncology care to the population of Northern region of Kerala and neighboring parts of Karnataka and Tamil Nadu states.
+Malabar Cancer Centre, Thalassery (MCC) is an autonomous institution under Health and Family Welfare Department, Government of Kerala, started with an aim to establish a comprehensive cancer centre, providing the much-required oncology care to the population of Northern region of Kerala and neighboring parts of Karnataka and Tamil Nadu states.
 The main objective of the centre is not only to provide comprehensive cancer care but also to develop as a Research and Training Centre of international standards.
 A society named Malabar Cancer Centre Society was registered under Societies Registration Act XXI of 1860 with the above aims and clinical work in MCC started from March 2001 onwards.
-At present MCC has more than 200 inpatient bed strength.
+At present MCC has more than 200 in-patient bed strength.
 The control and management of the Society are vested in the Governing Body consisting of 23 members with the Honourable Chief Minister of Kerala as the Chairman.
 The routine activities and functions of the Centre are supervised by the Executive Committee, with the Secretary, Department of Health and Family Welfare, Government of Kerala being the Chairperson of the Committee.
 The members in the Governing Body and Executive Committee are functioning by virtue of their official positions.

-MCC-PGIOSR provides a full spectrum of oncological care as an autonomous notfor-profit institution funded by the State Government and other sources.
+MCC provides a full spectrum of oncological care as an autonomous not-for-profit institution funded by the State Government and other sources.
 Patients are categorized according to their economic status, and accordingly it is expected that 95-97% of patients will be provided free treatment through various financial assistance schemes of the Government.
-The main modalities of treatment offered by MCC-PGIOSR to patients, presently, include radiotherapy, chemotherapy, onco-surgery and palliative care.
+The main modalities of treatment offered by MCC to patients, presently, include radiotherapy, chemotherapy, onco-surgery and palliative care.
 The Centre also carries out Community Oncology activities including cancer awareness and early detection programmes.
 The institute caters to patients from 7 districts of Northern Kerala in addition to the neighbouring states of Tamil Nadu, Karnataka and Mahe (a total population of over 1.5 crores).